The Zero G Kitchen Space Oven

 Build Site – At NanoRacks’ facility in Webster, Texas, in collaboration with Zero G Kitchen

-Installation Site – In NanoRacks’ Frame 3, currently located in the Japanese Experiment Module (Kibo) of the International Space Station
+Installation Site – In NanoRacks’ Frame 3, currently installed as part of the U.S. ISS National Lab within of the International Space Station

 Oven Interior Dimensions – Ø 4.2” X 8.8” length, for a total interior volume of 122 in^3 (approximately 2U)